Week 31 (August)

 To be sure, Alessandro Manzoni's Lucia is not an evangelical Protestant.
 She is very much steeped in the Roman Catholicism of 17th-century Italy.
 However, her assuring words to a dying friend make me think of the affirmation of Psalm 23 that trusting in God will bring rest, peace (shalom), comfort, and even triumph in the presence of fear.

-Psalm 23, that beloved passage from Hebrew hymnbook, is full of profound theological truths concerning the unique relationship human beings can have with their Creator.
+Psalm 23, that beloved passage from the collection of Hebrew songs we call psalms, is full of profound theological truths concerning the unique relationship human beings can have with their Creator.
 Framed in sheep/shepherd terms, Psalm 23 tells us a great deal about the nature of God and His desires for us.

 God cares, protects, and even corrects his people, just as a good shepherd cares for his flock.
 God's presence with us is promised now and forever.
 And that includes whatever dark valleys may lie between here and forever -- be they bread riots or rainstorms.